 Career exploration is a personal research project

 Opportunities for you to explore your interests, skills and career ideas include individual meetings with Anna, alumni panels, internship and job search workshops, as well as workshops or information sessions hosted by visiting employers.
 Much of this exploration will be a personal research project.
-Additionally, you should utilize the vast array of resourses offered through the UVM Career Services including annual Fall and Spring Job Fairs held at the Davis Center.
+Additionally, you should utilize the vast array of resourses offered through the UVM Career Center including annual Fall and Spring Job Fairs held at the Davis Center.

 - Our catalogue of useful websites for your career exploration

 - Catamount Job Link